top of page

 • 2 min read

-That our Church and parish may be a place of forgiveness and reconciliation for all: let us pray to the Lord.
+That every ministry of our parish may proclaim the Messiah’s presence among us: let us pray to the Lord.

-That the nations and peoples of the world may be united in their common pursuit of God’s justice and peace: let us pray to the Lord.
+That the laws and public policies of the world’s governments and nations may be dedicated to serving the common good: let us pray to the Lord.

-That those who have died in the peace of Christ [especially _________], may live forever in the dwelling place of God: let us pray to the Lord.
+That those who have died in Christ’s peace [especially _________], may walk forever in the presence of God: let us pray to the Lord.

-That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.
+That God, our gracious Father, will hear the prayer we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.

 References